Tipser/slate/source/includes/_google-analytics.md

-#Tipser Elements Analytics
+#Google Analytics

-Tipser Elements library sends a number of analytics events to Google Analytics as a result of user actions.
+Tipser sends a number of analytics events to Google Analytics as a result of user actions.

 ### GA account configuration ###